sjdobesh/pngz/readme.md

 ./install
 ```

-include with `#include "pngz.h"` and link when compiling, including the png header dependency.
+include with `#include "pngz.h"` and link when compiling, including the standard `lpng` dependency.

 ```
 gcc prog.c -lpngz -lpng